-Any entity shall not classify as HFS a non-current asset (or disposal group) that is to be abandoned unless the disposal group to be abandoned meets the criteria of "discontinued operations".
+An entity shall not classify as HFS a non-current asset (or disposal group) that is to be abandoned unless the disposal group to be abandoned meets the criteria of "discontinued operations".
 Then, the entity shall present the results and cash flows of the disposal group as discontinued operations at the date on which it ceases to be used.
-Abandoned assets should be treated as normal assets for accounting purposes.